ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

-Here I'm parsing each part separately.
-I use NumberStyles.None to tell .NET it doesn't need to look for a leading plus or minus sign or for thousands separators.
+Here I'm parsing each part separately as an integer.
+I pass NumberStyles.None to tell .NET it doesn't need to look for a leading plus or minus sign or thousands separators.

 The runtime goes from **878 ms** to **1,080 ms**.
 This approach is **slower**.
 Sometimes that happens.
 We need to try something else.

-## Span<byte>
+## Span\<byte\>

-You might also know that .NET was built before UTF-8 really took off, and so .NET String and Char are UTF-16 (more properly, "UCS-2").
-Our file on disk is UTF-8 (thankfully) - exactly 30,000,000 bytes for 10,000,000 DateTimes - so .NET is quietly converting the file to UTF-16 as we read it.
+You might also know that .NET was built before UTF-8 really took off, and so .NET String and Char are two bytes per character (UTF-16, or, more properly, "UCS-2").
+Our file on disk is UTF-8 (thankfully) - exactly 300,000,000 bytes for 10,000,000 DateTimes - so .NET is quietly converting the file to UTF-16 as we read it.
 Would eliminating that conversion be faster?

-There's reason to think it wouldn't help much, because File I/O isn't our current bottleneck, but switching to bytes also allows us to Span<byte> methods for parsing, which might be better optimized.
+We might expect this to help the File I/O, but maybe not the parsing.
+On the other hand, we're now switching to the most recent and likely most optimized parsing methods in the .NET Framework.

-After switching to UTF-8 (Span<byte> and byte), here's the code:
+After switching to UTF-8 (Span\<byte\> and byte), here's the code:

 ```c#
 using (Stream stream = File.OpenRead(filePath))